How do I get married in the Catholic Church?

 Marriage is a vocation, the most important lifework for those who embark upon it.
 Therefore, weddings in the Catholic Church require several steps to be completed:

-- Attend a Marriage Preparation conference, such as a Conference for the Engaged.
+- Attend a marriage preparation conference, such as a Conference for the Engaged.

 - Complete a FOCCUS premarital inventory

-- Attend a Natural Family Planning Class
+- Attend a Natural Family Planning (NFP) class

 For Christians, it is the way their public life of belonging to the Lord is made specific and concrete.
 It is the primary way they will care for the sick and evangelize the world.